A great meeting is an outcome of having a great agenda in place. Learn how to create great team meeting agenda. Read on!

 - Ask questions such as ‘what can we do to reduce the response time?’.

 3. Be clear about the agenda topics for the day

 Perhaps the most crucial thing when coming up with a team meeting agenda is to try and enunciate a plan that everyone can understand.
 It is of utmost importance that all the participants are clear on the agenda items.

-4. Estimate realistic time-box for your agenda topics
+4. Estimate a realistic time-box for your agenda topics

-- The second aspect is more flexible.
+- The second aspect is more flexibility.
 This rests within the power of your team members.
-Once you reveal the time you have allocated for a specific topic, the participants can either make efforts to fit their comments and opinions within the given time-frame or make suggestions to increase the time.
+Once you reveal the time you have allocated for a specific topic, the participants can either make efforts to fit their comments and opinions within the given time frame or make suggestions to increase the time.

 Ultimately, you have to understand that you don’t set time-frames to limit your discussions but to allocate sufficient times to encourage healthy discussions.

 There might come a time when the general leader of the group is not fit to lead a particular team meeting agenda.
 One should be considerate about the skills and proficiency of each and every participant and recognize the most suitable leader for different topics.